A Tandoori Chicken Recipe with a Mango Yogurt Chutney that is to die for. Literally. You won’t want to make it any other way!

 There are so many delicious things you could do with that chutney, it’s dangerous!

-Alove aloe vera yogurt is on the sweeter side which pairs well with the tangy flavor from the lemon, the bite of the red onion, and the creaminess (yes, I think herbs can be creamy) of the cilantro—and of course, it’s an excellent accompaniment to the spicy tandoori chicken.
+Aloe vera yogurt is on the sweeter side which pairs well with the tangy flavor from the lemon, the bite of the red onion, and the creaminess (yes, I think herbs can be creamy) of the cilantro and of course, it’s an excellent accompaniment to the spicy tandoori chicken.

 I partnered with Alove because they strive to produce products under the highest standards of quality, which aligns with my values.
 They use only the best ingredients and stay away from ingredients like high fructose corn syrup.